markwragg/markwragg.github.io/drafts/AzCostTools.md

 Install-Module -Name PSparklines
 ```

-Finally you of course need to make sure you've authenticated to Azure via the Az module, and for the tenant/s that you want to query costs.
+Finally, you of course need to make sure you've authenticated to Azure via the Az module, and for the tenant/s that you want to query costs.
 To login to Azure execute:

 ```powershell
 Connect-AzAccount